TechnoSavage/runZero/queries.md

 ### Linux VMs

 ```
-os:Linux AND (source:VMware or attribute:virtual)
+os:Linux AND (source:VMware OR attribute:virtual)
 ```

 ### Windows VMs

 ```
-os:Windows AND (source:VMware or attribute:virtual)
+os:Windows AND (source:VMware OR attribute:virtual)
 ```

 ### VMs not syncing time with host